Methodological refinement of the submillimeter galaxy cross-correlation function measurements and their uncertainty estimation: Methodological aspects

-The H-ATLAS survey used a scanning strategy that resulted in overlapping rhomboidal shapes, or "tiles," in most fields, each covering an area of approximately 16 square degrees.
-However, as outlined in the detailed analysis by \citet{GON21}, dividing the full area in smaller "mini-tiles" produces more robust cross-correlation measurements with fewer required corrections.
+The H-ATLAS survey used a scanning strategy that resulted in overlapping rhomboidal shapes, or tiles, in most fields, each covering an area of approximately 16 square degrees.
+However, as outlined in the detailed analysis by \citet{GON21}, dividing the full area in smaller ``mini-tiles'' produces more robust cross-correlation measurements with fewer required corrections.
 Mini-tiles are obtained by dividing a tile into four equal parts, each covering approximately 4 square degrees, which are then adapted to the field limits.
-As the size of the mini-tiles is similar to the angular distances we would like to study, the only required correction is the Integral Constraint (IC), which we discuss in detail in Sect. \ref{sec:IC}.
+As the size of the mini-tiles is similar to the angular distances we would like to study, the measurements need to be corrected for the so-called Integral Constraint (IC), which we discuss in detail in Sect. \ref{sec:IC}.
 Examples of mini-tile shapes and sizes are shown by the red squares in Figs. \ref{fig:patches5} and \ref{fig:patches16}.
 The use of mini-tiles was also the default tiling scheme in previous related works, such as \citet{BON20,BON21} and \citet{CUE21,CUE22}.

 In this work, we revisit the conclusions of \citet{GON21} regarding measurement strategies for the H-ATLAS fields.
-According to their study, the mean value of the measurements taken using the full area of each field have smaller uncertainties and do not require an Integral Constraint (IC) correction.
+According to their study, the mean value of the measurements taken using the full area of each field have smaller uncertainties than averaging the signal over smaller patches like mini-tiles and do not require an IC correction.
 However, this approach was disregarded due to an additional large angular scale bias that is difficult to correct.
-Because of its advantages, we explore the possibility of using the overall available area in our study and investigate the nature and impact of the large angular scale bias.
+Because of its advantages, in this study we explore the possibility of using the combined available area for a single cross-correlation measurement and investigate the nature and impact of the large angular scale bias.
+A statistical characterization of the three estimation approaches considered in this work and a justification for this choice are provided in Appendix \ref{secA1}.